figtools/figgy.docs/docs/manual/figgy-cloud/standard.md

 ### Configure Terraform
 Lets' start with `00_main.tf`

-If you have any familiarity with Terraform this should be a cinch.
-All you need to do is configure this file as you normally would for any other Terraform workspace.
+If you have any familiarity with [Terraform](https://www.terraform.io/) this should be a cinch.
+All you need to do is configure this file as you normally would any other [Terraform AWS provider](https://www.terraform.io/docs/providers/aws/index.html).
 One important distinction is that this code base is a Terraform multi-environment codebase.
-We will be using this same Terraform configuration to deploy Figgy across every account you want to integrate with Figgy.
-Keep that in mind -- hard-coding a single profile or access key is probably not a good idea unless you are deploying Figgy to a single account.
+You will be using this same Terraform configuration to deploy Figgy Cloud to every AWS account you want to integrate with Figgy.
+Keep that in mind -- hard-coding a single profile or access key is probably not a good idea.

 Once your main.tf is configured you should be able to do something like this:
 ```